SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/configure.md

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: onsite              # cloud or onsite
 so.client: pocket         # online, web, win, pocket, or mobile
 ---

 # Pocket CRM configuration

 ## Recommended configuration

-* Upgrade to SuperOffice 8 > Automatically update clients [from Pocket Server to Netserver](upgrade-to-8.md)
+* Upgrade to SuperOffice 8 > Automatically update clients [from Pocket Server to NetServer][6]
 * Setting up an email account for the client
-* Add a Template for incoming images (jpeg)
+* Add a template for incoming images (jpeg)
-* Add a Follow-up type for SMS
+* Add a follow-up type for SMS

 ## Enable logging

-Enable [logging][1] in the web.config file like for CRM Web under SuperOffice->Diagnostics->LogToFile
+Enable [logging][1] in the web.config file like for CRM Web under SuperOffice>Diagnostics>LogToFile

 ## Netserver configuration - GSM formatted phone numbers